11 Random Forests

 This page is a work in progress and minor changes will be made over time.

-Random forests are a composite (or ensemble) algorithm built by fitting many simpler component models, decision trees, and then averaging the results of predictions from these trees.
-Due to in-built variable importance properties, random forests are commonly used in high-dimensional settings when the number of variables in a dataset far exceeds the number of rows.
-High-dimensional datasets are very common in survival analysis, especially when considering omics, genetic and financial data.
-It is therefore no surprise that random survival forests, remain a popular and well-performing model in the survival setting.
+Random forests are a composite (or ensemble) algorithm built by fitting many simpler component models, decision trees, and then averaging their predictions.
+Owing to their built-in variable importance measures, random forests are commonly used in high-dimensional settings when the number of variables far exceeds the number of observations (rows).
+High-dimensional datasets are common in survival analysis, especially when considering omics, genetic, and financial data.
+It is therefore no surprise that random survival forests remain a popular and well-performing model in the survival setting, both for predictive modeling and pattern recognition.

 Decision trees are a (relatively) simple machine learning model that are comparatively easy to implement in software and are highly interpretable.
 The decision tree algorithm takes an input, a dataset, selects a variable that is used to partition the data according to some splitting rule into distinct non-overlapping datasets or nodes or leaves, and repeats this step for the resulting partitions, or branches, until some criterion has been reached.
 The final nodes are referred to as terminal nodes.